crushedmonster/mlops-zoomcamp/02-experiment-tracking/README.md

     mlflow.xgboost.log_model(booster, artifact_path="models_mlflow")
 ```

-### Loading MLFlow models
+### Loading MLFlow model
-As shown within the MLFlow UI, there are various ways in which we can load the models saved in MLFlow.
+As shown within the MLFlow UI, there are various ways in which we can load the model saved in MLFlow.

 [<img src="./assets/loading_mlflow_model.PNG" width="550"/>](./assets/loading_mlflow_model.PNG)